craftcms/docs/docs/4.x/extend/plugin-store.md

 You can automate creating new [GitHub releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) for your plugin versions by giving your plugin a new GitHub action.

-To do that, add a `.github/workflows/create-release.yml` file with the following contents:
+To do that, add a `.github/workflows/create-release.yml` file on the plugin repository’s **default branch**, with the following contents:

 ```yaml
 name: Create Release